Signed in as:

 * We offer community programs and movement opportunities to the public.

-This year we are primarily focused on the development of our Dance In the Public Schools Program.
-We are brining quality dance education to elementary schools through Thurston County, using a curriculum supported by Brain Compatible Dance Education (BCDE).
+This year we are primarily focused on the development of our Dance in the Public Schools Program.
+We are bringing quality dance education to elementary schools throughout Thurston County, using a curriculum supported by Brain Compatible Dance Education (BCDE).

-BCDE is a nationally and internationally recognized teaching methodology.
+BCDE is an internationally recognized teaching methodology.
 BCDE is a structured methodology for teaching dance using a lesson plan and strategies that create an environment in which the brain is ready, willing, and able to learn.
 This holistic approach allows students the opportunity to become skilled dancers, critical thinkers, innovative creators, successful collaborators, and respectful responders.

 To Bring South Sound Dance Access to your school community email us at: email@example.com